 - Good for daysailers

 What is a centerboard?
-A centerboard is a type of retractable keel which rests on a hinge and can be lowered through a slot in the hull.
+A centerboard is a type of retractable keel that rests on a hinge and can be lowered through a slot in the hull.
 It folds out like a pocket knife and allows you to increase or reduce the draft of the boat.
 Centerboards are mostly used on small fishing boats.

 The centerboard is a very versatile keel type, allowing you to have both a very shoal draft for inland waters, as well as steadying the boat and reducing heel for larger bodies of water, or even oceans.